 Course of Study

-Honors program
+Honors Pathway

-College Prep program
+College Prep Pathway

 Meets and exceeds the UNC system requirements.

-General program
+General Pathway

-Meets and exceeds accepted high school graduation requirements
+Meets and exceeds accepted high school graduation requirements.

 A minimum of 24 credits including required classes is needed for graduation.
 Subjects taken and passed in other schools will be counted toward graduation at WCA.
 Below are the credits required in each discipline for the 3 diplomas offered: